0 Items in Your Cart

 Associate producers' main responsibilities are overseeing research and product testing.
 They gather information for the development team, as well as manage video game testers.
 Associate producers also do more "busy work" such as making client deliveries and taking meeting notes.
 This may be an entry-level position.
 Associate producers may have authority over testers, but usually not over any other employees.

 Assistant producers, which are also known as production assistants, serve as aides to higher-level producers.
-This occupation is a step toward becoming a producer, but assistants do not usually have much, if any, decision-making authority.
+This occupation is a step toward becoming a producer, but assistants typically do not have much, if any, decision-making authority.